Forthtilliath/react-use-form-fields-ref/README.md

 <input type="text" ref={setRef("username")} placeholder="Username" />
 ```

+In this example, ``setRef("username")`` is used to create a reference for the input field.

 #### getRef

-`getRef` returns the value contained in the fieldsRef reference to the given key.
+`getRef` returns the value contained in the ``fieldsRef`` reference to the given key.
 An input radio will return an empty string.

 ##### JSX / TSX